Coal mining in the United States: Energy value

 The average heat content of mined US coal has declined over the years as higher-rank coal production (anthracite, and then bituminous coal) declined, and production of lower rank coal (Sub-bituminous and lignite) increased.
 The average heat content of US-mined coal decreased 21% from 1950 to 2016, and 6.8% in the 20 years from 1996 to 2016.

 The tonnage of mined coal hit a peak in 2008, and has declined since.
 The energy value of mined US coal hit its all-time peak a decade earlier, in 1998, at 26.2 quadrillion BTU.
 The energy value of US coal mined in 2016 was 14.6 quadrillion BTU, 44 percent lower than the peak.

 Accidents

 Mine disasters have still occurred in recent years in the US, Examples include the Sago Mine disaster of 2006, and the 2007 mine accident in Utah's Crandall Canyon Mine, where nine miners were killed and six entombed.
 In the decade 2005–2014, US coal mining fatalities averaged 28 per year.
 The most fatalities during the 2005–2014 decade were 48 in 2010, the year of the Upper Big Branch Mine disaster in West Virginia, which killed 29 miners.

+2016 was the first year in U.S. coal mining history that had no fatalities due to coal mine roof falls.